 Chapter 9 entitled "Control and inspection from the viewpoint of nuclear safety and radiological protection conditions" allocates the control and inspection responsibilities to appropriate bodies, formulates these responsibilities as well as the rights of the regulatory body authority, introduces enforcement measures, and sets up qualification requirements with regard to inspectors of the regulatory body.
-It introduces types of inspection (e.g. "continuous inspections" to be performed by resident inspectors at nuclear power plants) and so called "Coordination System" which is mechanism of cooperation of different governmental control institutions (Office of Technical Inspection, Chief Environmental Protection Inspector, Chief Sanitary Inspector, Chief Commanding Officer of the State Fire
+It introduces types of inspection (e.g. "continuous inspections" to be performed by resident inspectors at nuclear power plants) and so called "Coordination System" which is mechanism of cooperation of different governmental control institutions (Office of Technical Inspection, Environmental Protection Inspector, Chief Sanitary Inspector, State Fire Service, Building Control Office, Chief Labor

-Service, General Inspector of Office of Building Control, Chief Labor Inspector, Head of the Internal Security Agency) involved in supervision of nuclear facilities.
+Inspector, Internal Security Agency) involved in supervision of nuclear facilities.
 Cooperation will include exchange of information, joint inspection and trainings etc.